spetz/Warden/README.md

 > Define "health checks" for your applications, resources and
 > infrastructure.
 Keep your **Sentry** on the watch.

+**Please note that it's just a preview version of the library (work in progress), containing a very basic "documentation".**

 **Quick start**:
 ----------------